sumaiyanalukwago/Tech-Events-in-Uganda/README.md

 - [ ] Google IO Extended comes to Mbarara.
 This will be held on Saturday 18th July 2026 starting at 08:OOAM (EAT) in Mbarara.
 Register here: ( https://gdg.community.dev/events/details/google-gdg-cloud-mbarara-presents-google-io-extended-mbarara-2026/ )
 <img width="3000" height="3000" alt="Google io extended" src="https://github.com/user-attachments/assets/7634bf4d-2108-4a51-8944-c452e433804d" />

 - [ ] Build with AI, a global event series enabling developers to learn and build using Google's latest artificial intelligence and machine learning technologies.Join us for Build with AI Jinja combined with Google I/O Extended as we explore the latest updates, tools, and hands-on experiences across AI, Cloud, and modern development.
-This will be held on Saturday, July 25, 2026 starting at 10:00 AM EAT at Jinja Tech Hub.
+This will be held on Saturday July 25, 2026 starting at 10:00 AM EAT at Jinja Tech Hub.
 Register here: ( https://gdg.community.dev/events/details/google-gdg-jinja-presents-build-with-ai-x-google-io-extended-jinja/)

 - [ ] We’re excited to invite you to the Africa’s Talking WIT Kampala Sports , Music and Entertainment Hackathon happening on 25th July 2026.
 Join fellow developers, innovators, and tech enthusiasts for a full day of building, collaboration, and problem-solving.
 Come with your ideas, your skills, and your passion for creating impactful solutions using technology.
 This will be held on Saturday 25th July 2026 starting at 08:00 AM at Africa’s Talking Offices, Acacia Place, Kampala.
 Register here: ( https://community.africastalking.com/e/mwhabx/)